-3 The Supervisor
+3 Your Supervisor

-You will be allocated an academic supervisor and an advisor both of whom are usually members of the academic staff in the Department of Computer Science.
+You will be allocated an academic supervisor and an advisor both of whom are usually members of the academic or research staff in the Department of Computer Science.
 During term you are expected to remain in close contact with your supervisor.
 You should meet with your supervisor for at least half an hour once a fortnight.
-Guidelines for both student and supervisor can be found in Appendix K.
+Guidelines for both student and supervisor can be found in Appendix H.